It’s a popular myth, according to Entrepreneur magazine in a small-business start-up myths article.

 - Some advertising techniques to market your venture cost money — money that you’d rather keep;

-- Your friends are all encouraging you to go ahead; and
+- In addition, your friends are all encouraging you to go ahead; and

 - You’re so good at what you do!
-How can the world not love you?
+How could the world not love it?

 But being good at what you do doesn’t mean you’ll be successful.
 In the initial flurry of starting a new business, it’s easy to mistake the good wishes of people with actual buying intent.

-You will find that intention isn’t enough as weeks pass and the intention evaporates, or gets distracted by the next shiny, new thing.
-And you realize you can’t take intentions to the bank.
+As a result, you will find that intentions aren’t enough as weeks pass and the intention evaporates, or gets distracted by the next shiny, new thing.
+And you realize you can’t take good wishes to the bank.